cristianoliveira/snipgpt/README.md

 ### Why

 > When working with an unfamiliar language/lib/coreutils, sometimes I just don't remember the syntax.
 I just need a snippet to remember how it works.
 Using Google takes too long.
 ChatGPT is helpful, but, oh boy, it is verbose.
-Copilot is too annoying (and expensive).
+Copilot is a bit inconvenient (and expensive).
 >
 > -- Impatient developer

 Common usages:

 - SHELL: Looking for a snippet to use curl and send JSON data.
+Or I need to use some advanced feature of a CLI like `sed` or `awk`.
 - BASH: Sometimes I like to create small bash scripts, but I forget every single time how to do simple things like check if a variable is empty or loop through lists, because of the bash's odd syntax.
 - CSS: I know a given selector/property exists, but I forgot the syntax and arguments.
 - BOILERPLATE: Sometimes I just need a quick boilerplate to start experimenting on something or just to getting started. (see examples below)
 - ETC: Any case where I know what I want to do, but the syntax is on the way. :)